 Let yourself be startled by the fact that the countryside and the sea are only a short distance away.

-There are several places where you can find absolute tranquillity, breathe different airs, and joy closer than you imagine.
+There are several places where you can find absolute tranquility, breathe different airs, and joy closer than you imagine.

 Through these sites we share below, you can discover more about different fascinating places to visit very close to Lima and make your trip an unforgettable experience.